xrdt/techmastercal/README.md

 I have created a launchctl plist which will run the python script each day at 12:40am.
 From there, the user can import the .ics files into their calendar application manually.

-The next stage of development is to write a script which can automatically import all .ics files.
+The .scpt file is an AppleScript file which automatically imports the .ics files into Calendar application.